 Eat Your Pumpkin

-Isn’t it weird that 15.8 million pumpkins will go to waste this Halloween, carved but not eaten?
-That’s enough for 95 million meals!
+Isn’t it weird that millions of pumpkins still go to waste each Halloween, carved but not eaten?
 The humble pumpkin is meant to be eaten, but this is often overshadowed by its role as a Jack o’ Lantern – in fact, many people still don’t know carving pumpkins are edible.
 Now that you do, are you ready to eat yours?

 Scare off the food waste this Halloween

 Did you know that carving pumpkins are grown for size, not taste?
 Squash the myths and choose a smaller pumpkin this year, it'll be tastier to eat.
 Check out our tips on choosing a pumpkin.

 Carving is so last year...
 Decorate to cut the waste, skip the mess and save the stress.
 It'll keep your pumpkin fresher for longer, so you can carve it when you're ready to eat.
 Want some inspo?
 Here are our favourite ways to pimp your pumpkin.

 It's simple - eat your pumpkin, everything but the stalk.
 Find out more about how to eat your pumpkin, or jump straight in with our cauldron full of recipes, from savoury dishes to sweet treats.